 Where Will Your Product Inventory Come From?

-The route you choose will affect your real estate, equipment, and staffing needs—and all of that will affect your costs, pricing, and profitability.
+The route you choose will affect your physical storage, equipment, and staffing needs, as well as the software you choose.
+And all of that will affect your inventory costs, overhead, pricing, and ultimate profitability.

 How Will You Handle Order Fulfillment and Delivery?